Choosing Simple Endurance Means You Want to Focus on the Process of Training, Not Just Results

 When you hire Simple Endurance Coaching as your endurance sport coach, it’s important to know what you’re getting.

-I am a USA Cycling-certified coach, a RYT-200 certified yoga instructor, and -certified Personal Trainer and Nutrition with Action Personal Training.
+I am a certified USA Cycling coach, an RYT-200 yoga instructor, RRCA running coach, and Personal Trainer and Nutrition with Action Personal Training.

 I was also a middle-school English teacher for 23 years, and I bring a teacher’s growth mindset to my coaching.